ThrillStays

 Actun Tunichil Muknal (ATM), Belize: Archaeological Underworld

 ATM cave in Belize is one of the most remarkable archaeological sites in the Americas.
-The cave was used by the ancient Maya for ceremonies, and the artifacts, including pottery, stoneware, and human remains (including the famous “Crystal Maiden” skeleton), remain exactly where they were left over a thousand years ago.
-The journey to reach the ceremonial chambers involves wading and swimming through chest-deep water, scrambling over boulders, and navigating through tight passages.
-Photography is no longer allowed inside to protect the artifacts, but the experience is seared into your memory regardless.
+Used by the ancient Maya for ceremonies, the cave contains pottery, stoneware, and human remains — including the famous “Crystal Maiden” skeleton — exactly where they were left over a thousand years ago.
+The journey to reach the ceremonial chambers involves wading and swimming through chest-deep water, scrambling over boulders, and navigating tight passages.
+Photography is no longer allowed inside to protect the artifacts, but the experience is seared into memory regardless.

-Difficulty: Moderate (swimming required, some climbing) Duration: Full day (8-10 hours including transportation) Cost: $100-150 per person (guided tour required, includes lunch and transportation) Season: Year-round, but water levels are highest September-January Getting there: Tours depart from San Ignacio (2.5 hours from Belize City) Where to stay: San Ignacio has hostels from $12 per night and hotels from $40.
+Difficulty: Moderate (swimming required, some climbing) Duration: Full day (8-10 hours including transportation) Cost: $100-150 per person (guided tour required, includes lunch and transportation) Season: Year-round; water levels are highest September-January Getting there: Tours depart from San Ignacio (2.5 hours from Belize City) Where to stay: San Ignacio has hostels from $12 per night and hotels from $40

 Sarawak Chamber, Gunung Mulu National Park, Malaysian Borneo